awsdocs/aws-lambda-developer-guide/doc_source/build-pipeline.md

-# Building a Continuous Delivery Pipeline for a Lambda Application with AWS CodePipeline<a name="build-pipeline"></a>
+# Building a continuous delivery pipeline for a Lambda application with AWS CodePipeline<a name="build-pipeline"></a>

 You can use AWS CodePipeline to create a continuous delivery pipeline for your Lambda application\.
 CodePipeline combines source control, build, and deployment resources to create a pipeline that runs whenever you make a change to your application's source code\.